rust-lang/rust/text/0000-conversion-traits.md

   in this RFC.
 An *ad hoc conversion trait* is a trait providing an ad hoc conversion method.

-* Use ad hoc conversion methods for "natural" conversions that should have easy names and good discoverability.
+* Use ad hoc conversion methods for "natural", *outgoing* conversions that should have easy method names and good discoverability.
 A conversion is "natural" if you'd call it directly on the type in normal code; "unnatural" conversions usually come from generic programming.

   For example, `to_string` is a natural conversion for `str`, while `into_string` is not; but the latter is sometimes useful in a generic context -- and that's what the generic conversion traits can help with.

+* On the other hand, favor `From` for all conversion constructors.

 * Introduce ad hoc conversion *traits* if you need to provide a blanket `impl` of an ad hoc conversion method, or need special